-- A service portfolio is maintained and that all services are specified within it. - The design and transition of new or changed services are planned and consider timescales, responsibilities, new or changed technology, communication and service acceptance criteria. - The organizational structure supporting the delivery of services is identified, including a potential federation structure as well as contact points for all parties involved.
+- The design and transition of new or changed services are planned and consider timescales, responsibilities, new or changed technology, communication and service acceptance criteria. - The organizational structure supporting the delivery of services is identified, including a potential federation structure as well as contact points for all parties involved.